akitogo/CKWordCount/README.md

 ## What does it do?
 A word and char count is added to CKEditor on the bottom of the editor Window.

-Adds as well a configurable module to the Module Menue, you can enable/disable counts for char/word/paragraph/ and set limits for all mentioned before.
+Adds as well a configurable module to the Module Menu, you can enable/disable counts for char/word/paragraph/ and set limits for all mentioned before.

 Make sure that the Plugin directory of CKEditor is writeable for Coldfusion/Lucee